fang-jiaoj/MTL-model/README.md

 # MTL-model
-Five P450s enzyme substrate prediction platforms, including: CYP1A2, 2C9, 2C19, 2D6, and 3A4.
+Five P450s enzyme substrate prediction platform, including: CYP1A2, 2C9, 2C19, 2D6, and 3A4.
 ## Installation
 Before you run the code, we are recommended you to create a conda environment for example: